-1. Every Fellow shall hold his or her Fellowship and enjoy the advantages thereof from the date of his or her election or, in the case of a Fellow elected by the Council under the provisions of Statute VIII, from such other date (if any) as may be specified in the resolution by which he or she is elected; provided that a person pre- elected under the provisions of Statute VIII.2(b) or VIII.3(b) shall hold his or her Fellowship from the date on which the tenure of his or her Qualifying Office begins.
+1. Every Fellow shall hold his or her Fellowship and enjoy the advantages thereof from the date of his or her election or, in the case of a Fellow elected by the Council under the provisions of Statute VIII, from such other date (if any) as may be specified in the resolution by which he or she is elected; provided that a person pre- elected under the provisions of Statute VIII.2(b) or VIII.3(b) shall hold his or her Fellowship from the date on which the tenure of his or her Qualifying College Office or high office in the University as the case may be begins.